What is the Americans with Disabilities Act of 1990 (as amended) (“ADA”) and Section 504 of the Rehabilitation Act of 1973 (“Section 504”)?

 How can I report problems with the disability determination process or my reasonable accommodation(s)?

-How can I report an incident of discrimination on the basis of disability?
+How can I report an incident of discrimination or discriminatory harassment on the basis of disability?

-For more information on Discriminatory Harassment, including information on the available options for pursuing a complaint of discriminatory harassment on the basis of disability, visit the Discriminatory Harassment page and its FAQs page.
+For more information on Discriminatory Harassment, including information on the available options for pursuing a complaint of discriminatory harassment on the basis of disability, visit the Discriminatory Harassment page and its FAQs.